unicef/publicgoods-toolkit/procurement.md

-Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see [Open Source Quality Assurance](#open-source-quality-assurance) below for more on this; text in the [Appendix: Sample Contract](appendix-sample-contract.md#appendix-sample-contract-language) can be copied as merited for the RFP as well).
+Second, it is important to be clear in describing project requirements and emphasizing the need for open source deliverables, process, and experience (see [Open Source Quality Assurance](#open-source-quality-assurance) below for more on this; text in the [Appendix: Sample Contract Language](appendix-sample-contract.md#appendix-sample-contract-language) can be copied as merited for the RFP as well).
 The phrase "open source" applies in contexts other than software (e.g., open source intelligence), so be sure to spell out the full phrase "open source software" for vendors searching